talkingrag/Flotsam/README.md

 They are not covered by any license.
 No warranty of fitness of any kind is provided.

 - k.html is a web page that will produce a kalidescope rendition of an image and optionally an animated gif.

+  Instructions:  Download k.html and open it with a browser.